 - SIGNS.
 Signs will be posted at the entrance to zones and on each block

 - Creating A Stadium Events RP3 Zone

 - OCCUPANCY.
 The city will survey parking occupancy in a proposed RP3 area to verify a parking problem during stadium events.
-In order to do this and implement the program, no new zones can be implemented until the second season (2018-19) the stadium is open.
+To do this and implement the program, no new zones can be implemented until the third season (2019-20) the stadium is open.